Schooling the Supreme Court

 Christine Kexel Chabot

 Loyola University Chicago School of Law

-Although prominent legal scholars have called for Justices with more diverse professional backgrounds, it is unclear how this type of diversity would affect the Supreme Court.
-Earlier empirical studies provide only limited accounts of the relationship between professional training and how Justices vote.
-This paper offers the first empirical analysis of a unique period when Justices with formal legal education sat with Justices who entered the profession by reading the law alone.
+Supreme Court Justices' uniform professional backgrounds have drawn increasing criticism.
+Yet it is unclear how diverse professional training would affect the Court's decisions.
+This Article offers the first empirical analysis of how Justices with diverse professional training vote: It examines a unique period when Justices with formal legal education sat with Justices who entered the profession by reading the law alone.

 Number of Pages in PDF File: 48

 Keywords: Supreme Court appointments, diversity, value of legal education, empirical, judicial politics

 Date posted: March 23, 2013 ; Last revised: March 22, 2016